 Photo: Adrian Flower

-I first discovered the power of guided meditation in the early '90's, after a major hiccup in my personal life set me on the path of spiritual evolution.
+I first discovered the power of guided meditation in the early '90's, after a major hiccup in my personal life set me on the path of spiritual exploration.

-I looked forward to those inner journeys that helped me to recover my equilibrium and inner strength.
+I looked forward to those regular inner journeys as they helped me recover my equilibrium and resilience.

 The techniques I learned then have become an important part of my work.